johnnapa/johnnapa.github.io/_pages/about.md

 As a goal-oriented individual, I constantly strive to set specific, measurable, achievable, relevant, and time-bound (SMART) goals that align with my values and aspirations, and I relentlessly pursue them with dedication, perseverance, and a growth mindset.

-Backed by my experience in **Python, statistics, spreadsheets, and Tableau**, I'm eager to dive into diverse datasets and uncover valuable insights.
+Backed by my experience in **Python, statistics, spreadsheets, AWS and Microsoft Fabric**, I'm eager to dive into diverse datasets and uncover valuable insights.
 Let's connect and explore the endless possibilities of data together.
 Contact me to embark on your data-driven journey.

 ## Notable Projects